hullerob/go.imagefile/README.md

 About
 -----

-This is Go implementation of `http://git.2f30.org/imagefile/`.
+This is Go implementation of [imagefile format](http://git.2f30.org/imagefile/).

 It uses Go's `image` interface, similar to `image/png`.